Lyon, Barcelona, Chelsea, Bayern win Women's Champions League quarter-final first legs

 Lyon, Barcelona, Chelsea and Bayern secured victories in the UEFA Women's Champions League quarter-final first legs today.

-The second legs are next Wednesday and Thursday, with the draw for the rest of the competition already made on the road to Gothenburg on 16 May.
+The second legs start next Wednesday and Thursday, with the draw for the rest of the competition already made on the road to Gothenburg on 16 May.

 First-leg results